metaborg/spg/README.md

 will run the generator for Tiger.
 The `RichGenerator` outputs running averages on the generated terms.

+### Publishing Locally

+Use `sbt publish-local` to publish the artifact to the local Ivy repository.
+Use `sbt publish-m2` to publish the artifact to the local Maven repository.

 ### Statistics

 The `Statistics` observer slurps well-formed terms and outputs running averages